 Everyone wants to ask whether the warming trend in Greenland can be attributed to a general warming of the globe.
 Drinkwater and Long are certainly in the position to see the first effects of global warming, however, they are not ready to blow the whistle.

-According to Long, the world's weather is presently at a high level of oscillation.
-Virtually all the major records in weather conditions this century have occurred in the last ten years, he said.
+According to Long, the world's weather is presently at a high level of oscillation, and he notes that virtually all the major records in weather conditions this century have occurred in the last 10 years.
 These radical fluctuations are the precursor for any system to undergo a major change.